We're giving you the chance to win back the value of your meal - every time you dine this month!

 Rating: 7/10

 Verdict: Nyetimber was one of the first brands to put English sparkling wine on the map, when owner Eric Heerema saw its potential back in 2006 and brought head winemaker Cherie Spriggs and winemaker Brad Greatrix on board.
-We tested the Blanc de Blancs 2014, which was the first style of wine the vineyard started producing back in the 90s and is still one of the best English sparkling wines on the market right now.
-This single-vintage chardonnay offers a delicate flavour profile of vanilla, brioche and lemon, while a long finish and lots of acidity make it a great pairing with fresh seafood.
-A must buy!
+Blanc de Blancs was the first style of wine the vineyard started producing back in the 90s and it's still one of the best English sparkling wines on the market right now.
+Made from 100% chardonnay grapes, this delicate sparkling offers a flavour profile of lemon curd, fresh citrus and short crust pastry, while a long finish and lots of salinity make it a great pairing with fresh seafood.
+It’s not the cheapest, but it’s certainly one of the best.

 Rating: 9/10